-- 211. The values of the opening capital base for 2005 applied by DBP in the reference tariff model accompanying its revised access arrangement proposal thus continues to differ slightly from that approved by the Authority, both in total and in values for individual asset categories.
-The Authority has corrected this discrepancy in the reference tariff model for this final decision. - 212.
+- 211. The values of the opening capital base for 2005 applied by DBP in the reference tariff model accompanying its revised access arrangement proposal thus accord with the capital base approved by the Authority, both in total and in values for individual asset categories. - 212.
 Turning to inflation escalation at the commencement of the 2011 to 2015 access arrangement period, in its original access arrangement proposal DBP applied the "all groups, Perth" CPI in inflation escalation of the capital base parameters from the 2005 to 2010 access arrangement period to the commencement of the 2011 to 2015 access arrangement period. - 213.
 The Authority has addressed the choice of the inflation measure earlier in this final decision (paragraph 170 and following), including addressing DBP's submission and reasons for applying the Perth CPI measure rather than the "all groups, eight capital cities" CPI measure (paragraphs 166 to 168).
 The Authority has determined that the "all groups, eight capital cities" CPI measure should be applied for inflation escalation and has made corrections to the reference tariff model to reflect this.